Creating a Basic Skin Care Routine (All Skin Types)

 Understanding your skin type

 Your skin type is determined by genetics, diet, and how much oil is in your skin.
+There are loads of different products that you can use for your skin, for example, this Timeless Skin Care, which is a natural product.
+Obviously, the type of product that you need to use depends on your skin type.
 Skin types are defined by the following:

 Skin that has large pores, over produces oil, high shine, more prone to blemishes and clogged pores.
 Exposure to heat and humidity can make skin oilier.
 Remember, a healthy amount of oil is normal but if you have visible shine after an hour or two this is a good indication that you have oily skin.

 Skin that is red or irritated by triggers such as food, weather, allergies, or products.
 Noticeable factors include itching, burning, redness, or dryness.
 If you can find out what triggers your sensitive skin, it’s best to avoid them.